What Is Constructive Feedback? 50 Examples and Best Practices Explained

 • Make It Actionable

 Research shows employees are 30% more likely to act on feedback when it includes clear, actionable steps.
-Instead of simply pointing out what's wrong, offer a solution.
+Along with pointing out what’s wrong, offer a solution.

 • Provide Timely Feedback

 The best time to ask for feedback is when your work is 50-60% done, says Dan Heath, author of Upstream.
-The quicker you address an issue, the fresher it’ll be in everyone’s mind.
+Depending on the kind of feedback, you must determine the right time to give it.

 • Focus on Behavior, Not the Person